vsirotin/digital-treasure-chest/projects/keeper-master-data/README.md

 1. The Specification of LocalStorageAdapter has been changed.
 This has been made less error-prone.
 2. Documentation improvement.

+## 2.0.2
-## 2.0.2 Correction of deployment unit.
+Correction of deployment unit.

+## 2.0.3
+Dependencies update